 At the transmitter side of the coax cable, the impedance can be anything then, depending on the total length of the coax cable and the working frequency.

-TIP : when the electrical length (L/0.66 or L/0.72 for PTFE) of the total length of the coax cable is an odd number of 1/4 wavelengths, the cable acts as an impedance-inverter.
+TIP : when the electrical length (L/0.66 or L/0.72 for PTFE) of the differtial mode circuit of the coax cable is an odd number of 1/4 wavelengths, the cable acts as an impedance-inverter.
 The impedance at the transmitter side of the cable is then very low if the feed point impedance is high..

-WARNING: With a build-in automatic tuner from your transceiver, do not try to match a VSRW higher than 3 using more than e few watts This could burn out ceramic high voltage capacitors and relays !
+WARNING: do not try to match a VSRW higher than 3 using more than e few watts

-still use 40mtrs wire, and bend both ends of the radiating part of the antenna at an angle of abt.
-90 degr.
+Still use a 40mtrs long dipole.
+Bend both ends of the radiating part of the antenna at an angle of 90 degr.
 The antenna becomes (seen on top) Z-shaped.
 It still matches at 80mtrs.
-Because the most of the RF-current is running near the center, the feedpoint of the antenna, it has little effect on the efficiency.
+As the biggest part of the RF-current is running from the center of the antenna, this trick it has little negative effect on the antenna efficiency.

 Stick to the proposed materials and construction.
 If you know better solutions, pse let me know.